ODD Investors Have Opportunity to Lead Oddity Tech Ltd. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-8, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Oddity Tech Ltd. ("Oddity" or the "Company") (NASDAQ: ODD).
+BENSALEM, Pa., Aug.
+13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Oddity Tech Ltd. ("Oddity" or the "Company") (NASDAQ: ODD).

 Class Period: July 19, 2023 – May 20, 2024